History

 Christmas Lunches and other Social Events

-The tradition of a Christmas Lunch was introduced in the first session of the Club, a tradition much missed during the pandemic.
-Normally it is one of the highlights of the Club’s annual calendar, and is always attended by a great many members and their guests.
+The tradition of a Christmas Lunch was introduced in the first session of the Club.
+Normally it is one of the highlights of the Club’s annual calendar and is always attended by a great many members and their guests.
 A tradition established at this time was for the President to invite a local minister or priest to the Christmas Lunch as a guest speaker, to give a short Christmas message.
 Without exception these short homilies have been both entertaining and often thought-provoking.
 The minister at the very first lunch in 1989 was the Rev Bill Ferguson of Broomhill Parish Church, who was again the Club guest in 2015.

 Visits and Outings

-Planning and organising visits and outings to places of interest is another of the responsibilities of the hard-working Social Convener, and down the years Bill McMurray, Andy Connell, Walker Leith, Alan Murphy, Archie Henderson and more recently, Gordon Barclay, have worked very hard to make these trips successful.
-Unfortunately the pandemic has severely constrained opportunities in the last two years and we look forward to being able to be more adventurous in the years to come.
+Planning and organising visits and outings to places of interest is another of the responsibilities of the hard-working Social Convener, and down the years Bill McMurray, Andy Connell, Walker Leith, Alan Murphy, Archie Henderson, Gordon Barclay and currently Alex Ritchie, have worked very hard to make these trips successful.

-Members and guests have recently enjoyed visits to such diverse venues as the Fairfield’s Heritage Centre, the RSC to see the Threepenny Opera, Tennant’s Brewery, BAE Systems, BBC Studios, Back Stage at the Theatre Royal, not to mention the ever-popular lunches at Anniesland College.
+Members and guests have in recent years enjoyed visits to such diverse venues as the Fairfield’s Heritage Centre, the RSC to see the Threepenny Opera, Tennant’s Brewery, BAE Systems, BBC Studios, Back Stage at the Theatre Royal, not to mention the ever-popular lunches at Glasgow Clyde College, Anniesland Campus.

 Annual theatre visits have also been a feature much enjoyed by members and their guests until the covid lockdown.
 Every year the Club takes a block of seats at the Kings Theatre for the annual musical presented by the Paisley Musical and Operatic Society, always a lively show full of melody and colour.
 In the past in May or June another popular was to visit the Pitlochry Festival Theatre for a matinee performance of one of the excellent plays put on in the “Theatre in the Hills”.
 However, more recently costs and transport logistics have curtailed attendance.